Just-5-Stars/Image-Caption-Generator/Final Notebook/README.md

-This Folder consists of our project's finalalized jupyter notebook
+This folder consists of our project's finalalized jupyter notebook